amirrajan/mokepon/readme.md

 a suite of immutable data structures for JavaScript).
 Now, you may be
 thinking:

->Hey in that case, we can just use ES6 plus ImmutableJS and everything
+>Hey!
+In that case, we can just use ES6 plus ImmutableJS and everything
 >will be awesome because I don't have to deal with parenthesis!!!

 Look, attempting to add immutablility to ES6 is shoving a square peg in a